geoscience-community-codes/spatial_density/README.md

 >gcc -v
 >gfortran -v

 Some specialized linear algebra libraries are also needed.
 These libraries have been optimized for speed.
 These are usually installed by an admin or root user.
-Also have the corresponding devel packages installed,
 -  blas, lapack, lapacke, armadillo, quadmath

+Use a package manager to check for their existence.
+Also have the corresponding devel packages installed.

 These next three programs could be installed by the root or admin user or installed locally.
 Usually if a program is available from a linked linux repository, it is easier to install into the system by a root user, but, it is possible to install these programs locally.
-Most linux distributions have pre-compiled packages for these programs; check your distribution's package repositories.
+Most linux distributions have pre-compiled packages for these programs; check your distribution's packages.
 Otherwise, see these corresponding websites for more information:
 -  gmt (version 5, http://gmt.soest.hawaii.edu/projects/gmt/wiki/Installing )
 -  Proj/Proj4 (executables, libraries, devel packages, https://live.osgeo.org/en/overview/proj4_overview.html )
 -  R Statistical Programming Environment (R-base, R-devel, etc, https://www.r-project.org )